walkable-server/walkable/README.md

 that is expressive and based off data structure.
 Om.next query language happens to satisfy that.

-Walkable's goal is become the ultimate SQL library for Clojure.
+Walkable's goal is to become the ultimate SQL library for Clojure.

 ## Overview